nimbus8/repss/README.md

 # [Repss v0.9.0](http://repsscompiler.com)

-  Repss is idea related to context free grammars and the potential infinitum of languages; where such intresting tidbits of proof exist that say things like 'many valid languages cannot be recognized' given "machines" wholly deterministic in nature
-  (or something like that, quote me at your own risk).
   This project is made catered to two audiences: technical, and non-technical.
-The technical audience s advised to rumage through the source code, and non-technical people (people interested in writing, literary education, and linguistics, among other things) are advised to read the below for further clarification.
+The technical audience is advised to rumage through the source code, I should put up in depth instructions soon.
+And both technical and non-technical people (people interested in writing, education, among other things) would likely benefit from reading below.

   Repss is  designed to be something like a **scaffolding the written language**.
 We usually think of scaffolding in terms of construction,